-The Canadian Working Group on HIV and Rehabilitation (CWGHR)www.hivandrehab.ca undertook a project, Working Together for Human Rights: HIV and Disability in the context of the Convention on the Rights of Persons with Disabilities (CRPD), to develop and promote tools and strategies for people living with HIV and other disabilities and those who work with and care for them, to decrease stigma and discrimination in their daily lives through the use of the newly ratified CRPD.
-The project developed information resources to increase opportunities for the protection of human rights of people with HIV and other disabilities both in Canada and internationally.
-The information resources include information, strategies and opportunities to use the CRPD to recognize and reduce HIV and disability related discrimination, other barriers and human rights violations relayed to employment, education, housing, health care etc. experienced by both people living with HIV as well as other disabilities.
+In 2012, the Canadian Working Group on HIV and Rehabilitation (now Realize) – with funding from the Levi Strauss Foundation and MAC AIDS – began work to develop and promote tools and strategies for people living with HIV and other disabilities and those who work with and care for them, to decrease stigma and discrimination in their daily lives through the use of the newly ratified Convention on the Rights of Persons with Disabilities (CRPD).
+We developed resources to increase opportunities for the protection of human rights of people with HIV and other disabilities both in Canada and internationally.
+The information resources include information, strategies, and opportunities to use the CRPD to recognize and reduce HIV and disability related discrimination, other barriers and human rights violations relayed to employment, education, housing, health care etc. experienced by both people living with HIV as well as other disabilities.

 - Information Sheets:

 - Making Services Accessible for People with Disabilities(presentation to CWGHR Annual Forum/Canadian HIV/AIDS Legal Network Symposium)

 - Convention on the Rights of Persons with Disabilities: Overview and Next Steps for an Accessible and Inclusive Society(presentation to CWGHR Annual Forum/Canadian HIV/AIDS Legal Network Symposium)

 - The Accessibility for Ontarians with Disabilities Act – June 2012(presentation to CWGHR Annual Forum/Canadian HIV/AIDS Legal Network Symposium)

 - HIV, Disability and Mental Health: What are the Links?(presentation to International Policy Dialogue on HIV and Mental Health